skynettx/dosraptor/README.md

 AUDIOLIB: Watcom 10.0 and TASM 3.1
 APODMX: A compatible version of Watcom C32
 GFX: Watcom 9.5b and TASM 3.1
-Source: Watcom 10.0 and TASM 3.1
+SOURCE: Watcom 10.0 and TASM 3.1
 ```

 ## Thanks
-All my thanks go to [Scott Host](https://www.mking.com) and [nukeykt](https://github.com/nukeykt) without them both this release would not have been possible.
+All my thanks go to [Scott Host](https://www.mking.com), [nukeykt](https://github.com/nukeykt) and [NY00123](https://github.com/NY00123) without them this release would not have been possible.